Mia-Rain/BlurME/README.md

 ## Fade!
 `BlurME` now fades between transitions!

-Thanks to @mjkillough and`set-wallpaper`!
+Thanks to [@mjkillough](https://github.com/@mjkillough) and`set-wallpaper`!
 > [https://github.com/mjkillough/set-wallpaper](https://github.com/mjkillough/set-wallpaper)

-Fade is proved by KDE without any work, this change only effects WM's
+Fade is provided by KDE without any work, this change only effects WM's

-This branch is less portable the the `port` branch, use it for a truly portable & POSIX verision of BlurME
+This branch is less portable than the `port` branch, use it for a truly portable & POSIX verision of BlurME
 > https://github.com/ThatGeekyWeeb/BlurME/tree/port
 ***
 <!-- ![BlurME-gif](https://github.com/ThatGeekyWeeb/files/blob/master/BlurME.gif) -->